 So back to our question: If sex kind of sucks, why have it?
 Well, to address that question it may be appropriate to ask another: Asexual reproduction sounds nice, but what's the catch?
 This is a major question within evolutionary biology that I am seeking to address using southwestern whiptail lizards (genus: Aspidoscelis) as a model system.
 One third of this genus of 40+ species reproduces via parthenogenesis (a form of asexual reproduction wherein no male input WHATSOEVER is needed).

 One hypothesis regarding the consequences of asexual reproduction poses that the mitochondria (the cells primary source of energy) experiences reduced function in asexual organisms.
 This could also affect organism performance where energey demands are high (e.g., aerobic activity).
 To test this, we measured endurance capacity and mitochondrial respiration in sexual and asexual species of whiptail lizards.
 We found that asexual species exhibited both (1) reduced endurance capacity and (2) reduced mitochondrial respiration (see figure below for species included in the study and abbreviated results).
-This study is currently in-review for publication.
+See publication here: Klabacka et al. (2022), or contact me for a copy.

 My next project will focus on examining the genetic source for the reduced endurance capacity and mitochondrial respiration in the asexual species using genomic sequencing approaches (funded by an AGA EECG research award).